Daishen Nix: Early life

-Recruiting

 On August 20, 2019, Nix committed to playing college basketball for UCLA over offers from Alabama, Kansas, Kentucky and Maryland.
 On November 13, 2019, he signed a National Letter of Intent with the Bruins.
 On April 28, 2020, Nix decommitted from UCLA and announced that he would forgo his college eligibility to join the NBA G League Ignite.

 Professional career

 NBA G League Ignite (2021)

 On April 28, 2020, Nix signed a one-year, $300,000 contract with the NBA G League Ignite, a developmental team affiliated with the NBA G League.
 He explained his decision by saying, "I think it was the right thing for me because it was a family thing and a myself thing.
 Playing in G League is basically getting me ready for the NBA draft.
 It's just one step below the NBA."
 Nix averaged 8.8 points, 5.3 rebounds and 5.3 assists per game.